sgmurphy/wordpress-plugins/order-import-export-for-woocommerce/readme.txt

 &#128312; <a rel="nofollow" href="https://wordpress.org/plugins/users-customers-import-export-for-wp-woocommerce/">Import Export WordPress Users</a>: Import and export the users in your WordPress store using a CSV file with the help of this plugin.
 &#128312; <a rel="nofollow" href="https://wordpress.org/plugins/wp-migration-duplicator/">WordPress Backup & Migration</a>: Quickly migrate and backup entire WordPress site or selected files from one location to another.
 Backup to FTP, Google Drive, Amazon S3, or local storage and easily restore them back.
 &#128312; <a href="https://wordpress.org/plugins/webtoffee-product-feed/">WebToffee WooCommerce Product Feed & Sync Manager</a>: Generate WooCommerce product feed for Google, Facebook and Instagram Shops and sync WooCommerce products with Facebook catalog.
+&#128312; <a href="https://wordpress.org/plugins/wt-gift-cards-woocommerce/">WebToffee Gift Cards for WooCommerce</a>: Create and sell gift card in your WooCommerce store.
+Allow your customers to buy, redeem, and share gift card.

 = About WebToffee.com =